Slides

 G |-----|-----|-----|------|-----|-2\0-

-I think this was invented by B.B.
-King.
-A slide-out is a dive bomb kind of effect that rushes by a whole lot of notes fast.
-To play a dive bomb, pick a high note and then slide it towards the headstock.
+A slide-out is a falling kind of effect that rushes by a whole lot of notes fast.
+To play a slide out, pick a high note and then slide it towards the headstock.
 By the time you get all the way down the neck you should let off so that you end in a mute.
-The only reason this is different than a normal slide is because you land in a mute.
+The only reason this is different than a normal ukulele slide is because you stop with a mute instead of a note.
 You can stop on a note, but that makes the slide normal.
 A slide-out looks like this in tab: 10\.

 A |-10\-|-----|----